binance/binance-spot-api-docs/testnet/user-data-stream.md

 This event appears only for WebSocket API.

 `eventStreamTerminated` is sent when the User Data Stream is stopped.
-For example, after you send a `userDataStream.stop` request, or a `session.logout` request.
+For example, after you send a `userDataStream.unsubscribe` request, or a `session.logout` request.

 **Payload:**